A lot of people think about suicide, but not nearly so many people are willing to talk about it.

 On Saturday, I tuned in to an episode of “Football, Prince William And Our Mental Health”.
 Hats off to the guy and to his beautiful wife, I think the work that William & Kate do and the acknowledgement that they give to our collective mental health is truly commendable.
-Each time I have heard them advocate fiercely for the impact that the Coronavirus lockdown has on our mental health, I have nothing but respect for them both.
-They are the people’s people. and they both do HRH Princess Diana extremely proud.
+Each time I listen to them advocate fiercely for the impact that the coronavirus lockdown has had on our mental health, I have nothing but respect for them both.
+They are the people’s people. and they both do HRH Princess Diana proud.

-In Saturday’s programme, Prince William was joined by England football manager Gareth Southgate, Thierry Henry, Jermaine Jenas and Danny Rose for a brief talk about men’s mental health and some of the experiences they faced growing up.
-Afterwards, they met with four members of the public to talk about their own issues with mental health, and to have a friendly kick-about with the prince.
+In Saturday’s programme, Prince William was joined by England football manager Gareth Southgate, Thierry Henry, Jermaine Jenas and Danny Rose for a brief talk about men’s mental health, and some of the experiences they faced growing up.
+Afterwards, they met with four members of the public to talk about their own issues with mental health, who also got the chance to have a friendly kickabout with the prince.

-In the programme, the rate of suicide in men was emphasised and I commend them because the suicide rate in men is an ongoing problem.
-Unfortunately though, suicide rates and self-harm is a problem across the gender spectrum.
-Women are often perceived as being more emotive and more likely to self-harm, with silent suicides seen more as a problem among men.
-Regardless of gender, there have been numerous families torn apart by this silent killer.
+In the programme, the rate of suicide in men was emphasised.
+Unfortunately though, suicide rates and self-harm continues to be a problem right across the gender spectrum.
+Women are often perceived as being more emotive and more likely to self-harm, with suicides seen as more likely among men.
+Regardless of gender, there have been numerous families torn apart by this oft silent killer.

-I myself have experienced suicidal ideation at least three times in my life, and I have had several episodes of self harm.
-It’s important to note here that not everyone who self harms cuts themselves, as for me, I used to draw on myself to hide my imperfections, or scratch my arms until they bled.
-The one time I did think about cutting myself, I panicked and resisted because I knew what my brain was trying to get me to do, and cutting, in my mind, was wrong.
+I myself have experienced suicidal ideation at least three times in my life, and I have had several episodes of self harm too.
+It’s important to note here that not everyone who self harms cuts themselves (including me), some many might burn themselves or bump into things instead.
+Still, the one time I did think about cutting myself, I panicked and resisted because I knew what my brain was trying to get me to do, and cutting, in my mind, was wrong.

 - “I don’t have enough money for this bill and I never will.
-I may as well kill myself, I’ll never be able to afford to live with this” (debt)
+I may as well kill myself because I’ll never be able to afford to live with this” (debt)

 - “Everyone expects so much of me.
 I can’t do it anymore” (stress)